John Rantall: Playing career

 Originally from Cobden, Rantall moved to the South Melbourne Football Club, where he debuted in 1963.
+John had 4 children, 2 boys 2 girls which all played state side afl and netball.

 He quickly became recognised as one of the VFL's most dependable and consistent defenders, and when South Melbourne's champion rover and captain Bob Skilton tore an achilles tendon before the 1969 VFL season, Rantall stood in as acting captain, eventually taking over as official captain after Skilton retired in 1971.

 In 1973, he moved to North Melbourne Football Club under the VFL's short-lived "10-year rule", which allowed players with ten years' service at one club to move to another club without a clearance, with the intention of playing in a premiership side.
 He got his wish, winning in 1975; and, then, moving back to South Melbourne for 1976.
 A reliable defender who worked tirelessly to repel opposition attacks, Rantall had magnificent skills.

 Sadly, Rantall's career at South Melbourne came to a bitter end, despite being the club's games record holder.

 He moved to Fitzroy for one last season in 1980, where he played 6 games and broke Kevin Murray's VFL games record.